louis122003/stat5243-project4/README.md

 12-15 is splitting the data and modeling part.
 We got the data of models, such as coefficients of logit model, importance score of decision tree & XGBoost, correlation matrix and so on.

 16 is model comparison.
 There is plot related to accuracy and other validation metrics, also ROC Curve.

+Important: When it comes to running the code, since the cleaned data fraudTest_clean.csv is uploaded and raw datasets are too large, you may directly load the cleaned data and skipped data cleaning parts (2-5) and directly run the code beginning with part 6, after you run imports part, which is part 1.